Research and Development in Canadian Industry (RDCI)

 Prior to 1997, Statistics Canada surveyed all companies that performed or funded R&D in Canada.
 Those spending a million dollars or more received a detailed questionnaire (the long form) and those spending less received a simpler questionnaire (the short form).
 Virtually all of these companies also provided information to Canada Revenue Agency (CRA) in order to claim tax benefits under the Scientific Research and Experimental Development (SR&ED) program.
 For the year 1996, Statistics Canada stopped surveying the small performers and funders of R&D in Canada, to reduce the reporting burden on companies and it replaced the data previously gathered by the survey by administrative data from CRA.

 Data are collected directly from survey respondents and extracted from administrative files.

-The data for most of the small performers and funders is taken directly from the CRA T661 file.
+The data for the small performers and funders is taken directly from the CRA T661 file.
 Firms have up to eighteen months, after their fiscal year end, to submit a claim to CRA.
 The processing of these records is stopped in March (15 months after the end of the calendar year), therefore figures will need to be revised in the following survey cycle.
 These revisions affect the two years prior to the survey year.